A discussion on yogurt…

 The definite no’s!

 It’s a tricky one – probably easiest to start with the list of definite ‘no’s’!
 There are some really unhealthy options in the supermarket (unfortunately usually the ones your kids will ask for!).
-Yogurt can be very high in sugar, you’ll need to check the nutritional panel – look for anything under 7g carbs as a guide if weight loss is a goal.
-Don’t even touch the ‘sugar-free’ yogurts – they are all full of artificial sweeteners – and other indigestible chemicals which are worse for us than regular sugar.
-I have not seen any good sugar free dairy yogurts.
-Milk (& therefore yogurt) naturally contain lactose (a type of sugar), so if there’s no sugar content it ain’t gonna be natural yogurt.
+Yogurt can be very high in sugar (some are more like a soft ice-cream).
+You’ll need to check the nutritional panel – look for anything under 7g carbs as a guide if weight loss is a goal.
+Don’t even touch the ‘sugar-free’ flavoured yogurts – they’re all full of artificial sweeteners – and other indigestible chemicals which are often worse for us than regular sugar.
+I have not seen any good sugar-free flavoured dairy yogurts.
+Milk (& therefore yogurt) naturally contains lactose (a type of sugar), so if there’s no sugar content it ain’t gonna be natural yogurt.
 Those are out!

 Dairy free – Coconut Yogurt

-Coconut yogurt has recently made quite a splash in healthy circles, as it’s completely dairy (and therefore lactose) free, made from coconut cream with added cultures and a few things to help sweeten and thicken (like stevia, pectin and tapioca starch – nothing scary).
-Watch out for imitations which are still dairy based, just adding coconut to jump on the bandwagon!
+Coconut yogurt has made quite a splash with healthy consumers, as it’s completely dairy (and therefore lactose & casein) free, made from coconut milk or cream with added cultures and a few things to help sweeten and thicken (like stevia, pectin and tapioca starch – generally nothing too scary but coconut yoghurt quality can vary immensely).
+Watch out also for imitations which are still dairy based, just adding some coconut in to jump on the bandwagon!
 In a coconut-based yogurt, sugar & protein are low, and fat is high (good fat though – MCT’s which help with metabolism and fat burning).
-Look in your local health shop.
+Look in your local health shop or ask us at the markets for Pure & Free (natural) – our fave coconut yoghurt as it’s super-creamy & tasty, certified organic, has a really clean ingredients list, plenty of probiotics & is completely unsweetened.
+It is also much lighter than some other coconut yoghurts as it’s made from the milk not the cream.

-Soy yogurt, on the other hand seemed to have a long list of questionable ingredients, and soy itself is highly questionable!
-I would avoid these altogether.
+Soy yogurts, on the other hand all seem to have a long list of questionable ingredients, and soy itself is a questionable / controversial food!
+I would avoid these.

 Dairy vs non dairy

-So now you’re probably more confused than ever, but….for anyone interested, here’s a few of the better options easily available to most of us in the supermarket, just in my opinion :)
+So now you’re probably more confused than ever, (sorry) but….for anyone interested, here’s a few of the better options easily available to most of us in supermarkets, just in my opinion :)